 - I. Decide the moment and manner of disclosure of the work. - II.
-Demand recognition of authorship in relation to the work or decide that it is to be disclosed as an anonymous or pseudonymous work, colloquially known as "paternity right". - III.
-Prohibit any distortion, mutilation or other modification thereof, or any act or action in relation to the work that might detract from its merit or prejudice its author's reputation, colloquially known as "integrity" right. - IV.
+Demand recognition of authorship in relation to the work or decide that it is to be disclosed as an anonymous or pseudonymous work, colloquially known as a "paternity right". - III.
+Prohibit any distortion or any other modification thereof, or any act or action in relation to the work that might detract from its merit or prejudice its author's reputation, colloquially known as an "integrity" right. - IV.
 Amend the work. - V. Withdraw the work from the market. - VI.
-Object to the attribution to the author of a work not created by him.
+Object to a work being attributed to an author if the work is not created by him.